ehloonion/onionmx/README.md

 # FAQ

+## How can I test my setup

+Send a mail to blackhole@onionmx.org.
+Delivery through onionmx will be blackholed whereas normal delivery bounces.

 ## How do I get on this static tor transport map?

 If you got things setup, you aren't an open relay, then you ou should [publish a SRV record in DNS](SRV.md) and people can use that.
 Otherwise scaling is hard.